Appalachia Externship (LAW 75800)

 Students generally depart on Sunday morning of the first weekend of break and arrive in Prestonsburg on Sunday afternoon.
 They return to South Bend the following Friday evening.

 Students register for the Appalachia Externship like any other course.
 There is no application or other special procedure.
-The Appalachia Externship does not meet the upper level experiential course requirement for the classes of 2017 and 2018, and does not count toward the six-hour experiential course requirement for the class of 2019 and beyond.
+The Appalachia Externship does not meet the upper level experiential course requirement for the class of 2018, but it DOES count toward the six-hour experiential course requirement for the classes of 2019 and beyond.